Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Eligibility & Minimum Requirements

-1. Projects or activities supported by a Penn Global Research Grant must be led by a Penn affiliate with a long-term position at the University, normally a Penn faculty member or senior administrator.
-In addition, Penn Global welcomes proposals for projects that engage all members of the Penn community, including academic support staff, undergraduate students, visiting scholars, and alumni as well as external partners.
-In general, we expect that the awardee will be responsible for at least 50% of the total work and responsibilities involved in the project.
+1. Projects’ Principal Investigators (PIs) must be a Penn affiliate with a long-term position at the University, normally a Penn faculty member or senior administrator.
+In addition, Penn Global welcomes proposals for projects include co-PIs or primary collaborators from all affiliates of the Penn community, including academic support staff, undergraduate- and graduate-level students, visiting scholars, and alumni, as well as external partners.
+We expect that the project PI will be responsible for at least 50% of the total work and responsibilities involved in the project.

 2. Projects or activities must advance the study, teaching, and/or engagement of one or more countries outside the United States or issues, trends, topics, or challenges that are of global importance.
 The Penn Global Research & Engagement Grant Program cannot support projects that primarily take place within or are focused on the United States.